jonsamwell/flutter_gherkin/README.md

 #### Debugging the app under test

-Setting the configuration property `runningAppProtocolEndpointUri` to the service protocol endpoint (found in stdout when an app has `--verbose` logging turrned on) will ensure that the existing app is connected to rather than starting a new instance of the app.
+Setting the configuration property `runningAppProtocolEndpointUri` to the service protocol endpoint (found in stdout when an app has `--verbose` logging turned on) will ensure that the existing app is connected to rather than starting a new instance of the app.

 NOTE: ensure the app you are trying to connect to calls `enableFlutterDriverExtension()` when it starts up otherwise the Flutter Driver will not be able to connect to it.